Aesthetics: The individual arts

 The individual arts are practices or disciplines in the domain of art.
 They encompass a wide range of fields, including traditionally established forms such as painting, music, and literature, as well as newer types like video games.
 One classification divides them into visual arts, literary arts, and performance arts.
-However, the boundaries between these categories are not always clear, and alternative classifications have been proposed.
+The boundaries between these categories are not always clear, and alternative classifications have been proposed.

 Dance is a performance art involving a series of bodily movements.

 Painting is a visual art in which a painter applies colors to a surface.
 It allows for a diverse range of motives and styles, and is often considered a paradigm form of art.
 The representation of real entities plays a central role in many forms of painting, ranging from landscapes and people to historic events.
 This process involves artistic choices that go beyond simple replication, such as guiding the viewer's attention to specific aspects or highlighting important but easily overlooked features.
 The issue of representation is also crucial in photography, a visual art shaped by technological developments in camera design and editing processes.
 A key topic in the philosophy of photography concerns its mechanical manner of authentically representing real objects, frequently drawing parallels and distinctions with painting.
 The status of photographs as true artworks is disputed, with critics arguing that the mechanical nature of capturing images lacks the necessary artistic creativity.

 Music is a performance art in which sounds are combined to create aesthetic patterns, relying on aspects such as melody and rhythm.
 Unlike painting and photography, it is typically less associated with objective representation and more closely linked to the expression of emotions.
 (Note: Formalists downplay the focus on expressive qualities, such as Eduard Hanslick, who argues that music is primarily a progression of sounds rather than an emotional story.
 Susanne K. Langer sought to establish a connection between the emotional and symbolic dimensions of music, asserting that musical forms are symbols that convey the artist's knowledge of feeling but have no conventionally fixed meanings.)
 A key discussion in the philosophy of music concerns the definition of music or the criteria under which a combination of sounds qualifies as music.
 Proposals range from objective criteria, such as the patterns of how sounds are organized, to subjective criteria, focusing on audience experience and interpretation.
 Dance is another performance art in which dancers create aesthetic patterns through a series of bodily movements, often following a choreography.
 It is typically accompanied by music and shares with music an emphasis on expressive features.

 Architecture is an art that typically combines aesthetic with functional goals, such as Antoni Gaudí's Sagrada Família.